ska-sa/katgpucbf/misc/xbgpu/README.md

 To view the output from the receiver script run the following command: `watch docker logs -t --tail 10 katxgpu_container`

 The `--network host`, `--ulimit=memlock=-1`, `--device=/dev/infiniband/rdma_cm`, `--device=/dev/infiniband/uverbs0`
-flags are required to pass the ibverbs devices to the container for high performance networking.
+flags are required to pass the ibverbs devices to the container for high-performance networking.

 The `--gpus all` flag passes the GPUs from the host machine into the docker container